rm-hull/clustering/README.md

-Agglomorative clustering seeks to pair up nearest points (according to a chosen distace measurement) into a cluster, progressively merging clusters into a hierarcht, until there only is a single cluster left.
+Agglomorative clustering seeks to pair up nearest points (according to a chosen distace measurement) into a cluster, progressively merging clusters into a hierarchy, until there only is a single cluster left.

 #### Worked Example